Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Methodology

 \subsubsection{Injection Mechanism}

 We instrument vLLM by dynamically patching the \texttt{execute\_model()} method of \texttt{GPUModelRunner}.
-At the point of injection, our framework locates the target KV-cache tensor---a contiguous GPU buffer of shape $[2 \times N_\text{blocks} \times B \times H \times D]$ ---and reinterprets the target element as a 16-bit integer.
+At injection, the framework locates the target KV-cache tensor---a contiguous GPU buffer of shape $[2 \times N_\text{blocks} \times B \times H \times D]$---and reinterprets the target element as a 16-bit integer.
 A single-bit XOR mask is then applied in-place:

 where $v$ is the original BF16 value (reinterpreted as \texttt{int16}), $p \in \{0,\ldots,15\}$ is the target bit position, and $\hat{v}$ is the corrupted value.
-This operation modifies the shared physical block directly, so all requests referencing the block observe the corrupted data on their next read---a direct consequence of the single-copy, no-integrity-check design.
-The resulting bit-level perturbations are identical to those caused by Rowhammer-induced charge leakage~\cite{kim2014rowhammer}.
+This modifies the shared physical block directly, so all requests referencing it observe the corrupted data on their next read---a direct consequence of the single-copy, no-integrity-check design.
+The resulting perturbations are identical to those from Rowhammer-induced charge leakage~\cite{kim2014rowhammer}.